mgaray99/final_team02/doc/DESIGN.md

-# names of all people who worked on the project
+# Names of all people who worked on the project
   * Alex Lu
   * Mike Garay
   * Edem Ahorlu
   * Ryan Krakower

-# each person's role in developing the project
+# Each person's role in developing the project

 Edem Ahorlu:
 My role as a teammate is working on the frontend of the game.